jbcodeforce/aws-studies/docs/infra/storage.md

 ## [DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/)

+AWS DataSync is an online data transfer service that simplifies, automates, and accelerates copying large amounts of data between on-premises storage systems and AWS Storage services, as well as between AWS Storage services.

 Move a large amount of data to and from on-premises (using agent) to AWS, or to AWS to AWS different storage services.

 Can be used for:

-* Data Migration with automatic encryption and data integrity validation
+* Data Migration with automatic encryption and data integrity validation.
-* Archive cold data
+* Archive cold data.
-* Data protection
+* Data protection.
-* Data movement for timely in-cloud processing
+* Data movement for timely in-cloud processing.

 Replication tasks can be scheduled.